JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 path.resolve('tmp', 'flavio.txt')// '/Users/flavio/tmp/flavio.txt' if run from my home folder
 ```

-If the first parameter starts with a slash, that means it’s an absolute path:
+If the first parameter starts with a slash, that means it's an absolute path:

 ```
 path.resolve('/etc', 'flavio.txt')// '/etc/flavio.txt'